PabloS17/SalesforceProject/README.md

 # SalesforceProject
-Repository to store and manage sourc code of the project.
+Repository to store and manage source code of the project.